-Aim: To explore your understanding of academic values in respect to higher education.

-Motivation: To build up expertise in practising academic integrity values.
+Aim: To explore your understanding of academic values in respect to higher education. τ'n Motivation: To build up expertise in practising academic integrity values.
 Task: Read about and reflect on academic integrity values.

-Duration: 110 minutes (1 hour 50 minutes)

-Tools: Discussion forum; internet search engine (for example, Google)

-Ouestions for Reflection:

-- How do academic integrity and values differ from courage in higher education? - How can higher-education institutions promote academic integrity and values among their members? - What are the effects of not observing academic integrity and values in your higher-learning institution?

-- Please start the task by searching for recent (2010+) papers on academic honesty using web search engines. - Guided by the questions provided, discover what others understand to be the meaning of academic integrity and values. - Keep an eye open for practical examples or case studies.
+Duration: 110 minutes (1 hour 50 minutes) Tools: Discussion forum; internet search engine (for example, Google) Questions for Reflection: How do academic integrity and values differ from courage in higher education?
+How can higher-education institutions promote academic integrity and values among their members? • What are the effects of not observing academic integrity and values in your higher- learning institution?
+What to do: • Please start the task by searching for recent (2010+) papers on academic honesty using web search engines. • Guided by the questions provided, discover what others understand to be the meaning of academic integrity and values. • Keep an eye open for practical examples or case studies.
+How:

-- You may undertake this exercise individually, or in pairs. - Make a list of the relevant papers you found, and record the internet sites from which you accessed them (URL). - Please write a summary of the findings from at least one of the papers. - You should include notes on particular aspects to which you would like to draw the group's attention. - Share your results and the findings on the group discussion forum.

-- Take a look at the forum contributions describing the other participants' findings. - Reply and comment on at least one other participant;s review comments / findings.

-Completing this activity will count towards your course portfolio.
+You may undertake this exercise individually, or in pairs.
+Make a list of the relevant papers you found, and record the internet sites from which you accessed them (URL).
+Please write a summary of the findings from at least one of the papers.
+You should include notes on particular aspects to which you would like to draw the group's attention.
+Share your results and the findings on the group discussion forum.
+Feedback/response: peer review Take a look at the forum contributions describing the other participants' findings.
+Reply and comment on at least one other participant;s review comments / findings.
+Assessment: • Completing this activity will count towards your course portfolio.